 Mean Queens Murder Mystery is a fun game that will take you back to collegiate life.
 Your team will interview five wonderful characters each played by a professional actor.
 This murder mystery is ideal for small groups that want to have some fun while working together as a team.

-Team building exercises, like most things, have had to adapt to the pandemic.
+Team building events, like most things, have had to adapt to the pandemic.
 For example, many Americans have exercised from home for the first time instead of going to the gym.
 And people who picked up gardening kits to avoid grocery stores can now grow fruits and vegetables at home.